vvoicu/poc-vs/README.md

 # Project Structure

-|-Configs
+|-Configs <br />
 |--  BaseBinding.cs    - Acts as the point of webdriver injection into other step classes.
-It also contains the before/after actions that configure and quits the driver; and the logging of steps and report creation.
+It also contains the before/after actions that configure and quits the driver; and the logging of steps and report creation. <br />
 |--  CWebDriver.cs     - Is an abstraction over WebDriver and ExtentReports.
-Driver initialization, Screenshot handling and report logging are described in this class.
+Driver initialization, Screenshot handling and report logging are described in this class. <br />
-|-DataModels
+|-DataModels <br />
-|--  HeatmapCellModel.cs - Is used during test data extraction.
+|--  HeatmapCellModel.cs - Is used during test data extraction. <br />
-|-Sites
+|-Sites <br />
-|--  Prma               - Each site or application code should be self contained, having two sections - Pages and Steps
+|--  Prma               - Each site or application code should be self contained, having two sections - Pages and Steps <br />
-|---  Pages             - Pages will define application sections, by identifying the elements and defining actions
+|---  Pages             - Pages will define application sections, by identifying the elements and defining <br />
-|----   HeatmapListPage.cs
+|----   HeatmapListPage.cs <br />
-|----   HeatmapTooltipPage.cs
+|----   HeatmapTooltipPage.cs <br />
-|----   ...
+|----   ... <br />
 |---  Steps             - Steps contain the specflow binding and implementation for that test component.
 Steps rely on pages to interact with the page elements.
-Steps also inherit the webdriver from the BaseBinding.cs (this is the reason they have a constructor)
+Steps also inherit the webdriver from the BaseBinding.cs (this is the reason they have a constructor) <br />
-|----   NavigationSteps.cs
+|----   NavigationSteps.cs <br />
-|----   PrmaLoginSteps.cs
+|----   PrmaLoginSteps.cs <br />
-|----   ...
+|----   ... <br />
-|-Tools
+|-Tools <br />
-|-- Constants.cs        - project wide properties and constants
+|-- Constants.cs        - project wide properties and constants <br />
-|-- FormatUtils.cs      - date, name and string formatting
+|-- FormatUtils.cs      - date, name and string formatting <br />